01248 602649 mail@realcar.co.uk

 1934 Rolls-Royce 20/25 Mann Egerton ‘Continental’ Saloon

 A handsome and slightly out of the ordinary car, although referred to as a ‘Continental’ saloon, it would be described by many as a sports saloon.
 Incorporating ‘trouser crease’ wings, rear-mounted spare wheel, quarter bumpers and top-opening boot, the car is refreshingly different and attractive.
 Painted in a cheery shade of yellow, with black wings and leather-covered roof, which incorporates a sliding sun roof, and with excellent pale tan leather interior.
-Chromework too, is very good.
-Fitted with a stainless steel exhaust system, running well and offered serviced and MoT tested until July 2025.
+Chrome work too, is very good.
+Fitted with a stainless steel exhaust system and – importantly – an overdrive, making the car well-suited to longer distance cruising.
+Running well and offered serviced and newly MoT tested.
 The original registration number was BGF 890, which may well be available to claim back, and this is a process that we would be more than happy to help with.
+One of the photos shows how the car could look with black wall tyres, rather than the whitewalls currently fitted.
+We can change them if you prefer black.
+In addition to the video below, there is another showing a walk around and the engine, which can be seen here: https://youtu.be/VuB9n-cU-9s?si=6IAXGYfl64fDFChF

 Chassis No. GRC81